FN01 Cash Revenues

 Federal Reserve established regulations pertaining to standard check endorsements must be adhered.

-Reference Procedure CR2005 Cash Revenue Transactions for the information to be included on check endorsements.
+Reference Procedure FN2005 Processing Cash Revenues for the information to be included on check endorsements.

 Departments are not authorized to return currency to the payor for checks exceeding the amount due to the University.
 Payment by traveler’s check is the only time a department may return the difference between amount of traveler’s check and balance due to the payor.
 Departments may not accept post-dated checks.

 It is the department's responsibility to collect amounts due the University whenever checks accepted by the department are returned by the bank.
 Therefore, it is required that the department to which the check will be credited identify itself on the back of the check as part of its endorsement.
-Reference Procedure CR2002 Processing Returned Checks.
+Reference Procedure FN2002 Processing Returned Checks (formerly CR2002).

 Any check not drawn on a U.S. bank or which does not have a U.S. clearing bank listed on it is considered a foreign check even if the check is payable in U.S. funds.